Austin Dental Veneers

 When you first get your veneers placed, it can take some time to get used to them.
 Some people take a couple of days to grow accustomed to how veneers feel in their mouth.
 Give it time, but also never hesitate to bring it up with our team if something just doesn’t feel right.
 This might include your bite feeling off, and our dentists can adjust the placement of the veneers to ensure your mouth is comfortable.

 Also, it is important to remember that it is possible for porcelain veneers to crack or chip.
 You should avoid anything that puts unnecessary pressure on your veneers, such as biting your nails, ice, pens, or other hard objects.

 Finally, proper dental care is ALWAYS important, and this is even more true after you get your dental veneers.
 You should schedule and keep regular dental appointments, as well as keeping up with daily brushing and flossing at home for the healthiest teeth and gums possible.
 You can still develop gum problems or cavities with veneers, so proper dental hygiene and professional care are as important as ever to keep your teeth shining!

-Dental Veneers Austin, Texas
+Contact our Dental Veneers Specialists in Austin Texas

 We know that the world gets its first impression of you through your appearance, and more importantly, through your welcoming smile.
 The Toothbar is a dental center located in Austin, Texas.
 We are committed to providing Austin cosmetic dentistry to give the people in your world the best first impression of you possible.